blltrx/ISBN-scanner/README.md

 # ISBN-scanner
-Python program generating a csv file of scanned books
+Python program generating a csv file of scanned books, using the device camera